Fire Salamander Care

 Their bright colours are a warning to predators that they are toxic.
 They secrete a neurotoxin from glands along their back, and this toxin can be sprayed at predators.
 Whilst it is not usually fatal, it can make a predator very ill indeed.
 If you handle your salamanders, it’s wise to wear gloves – and always wash your hands!

 Despite coming from some very warm parts of the world, the fire salamander cannot cope with heat.
 Above all things, their habitat must be kept cool!
 If you only have a room that gets very hot in the summer, then perhaps it’s worth keeping a different species.
 Temperatures should be kept between 18 and 21ºC (64 to 70ºF), as fire salamanders will begin to show distress at temperatures over 24ºC (75ºF), and if they rise above 27ºC (80ºF) it can be fatal.
-A heat mat is usually unnecessary unless you live in a very cold house, but an accurate digital thermometer is essential.
+A deep heat projector or other source of heat is usually unnecessary unless you live in a very cold house, but an accurate digital thermometer is essential.

 Due to their adult size, a glass terrarium of at least 60 x 45 x 30cm should be regarded as the minimum size for a single individual.
 They do appear to be happy to live in mixed sex groups, although the more you have the larger the enclosure should be.
 A mixture of coir, orchid bark and sphagnum moss makes an excellent substrate that holds moisture well, although this should never be allowed to become too wet.
 A shallow water bowl is fine, although as fire salamanders reproduce on land don’t be surprised if your female drops her babies in the water bowl!